ufgo/Square-fall/README.md

 Also in the game I used custom HTML template that you can use in your games)

+Please note that the game has been optimized by Basic uastc(in my.texture_profiles) and unused libraries have been cut out (in generated.appmanifest).

 You can run this example here [Square Fall](http://yandex.ru/games/play/165641?utm_source=from_git_source).

 ---